BuildsWithKing/30-days-solidity-challenge/README.md

 ### 🚀 One Smart Contract Every Day – From Zero to Smart Contract Hero

-This repository contains my daily smart contract projects as part of a *30-day Solidity coding challenge*.
+This repository contains my daily smart contract projects as part of my *30-day Solidity coding challenge*.
 The goal is to *master core Solidity concepts* — including structs, mappings, modifiers, custom errors, access control, and more — by building real smart contracts from scratch *every single day*.

 ---